RDycore/RDycore/docs/user/example-cases/dam-break/index.md

 `dx = dy = 0.002` m and has 11,534,336 grid cells.
 Reflective boundary
 condition is assumed for all boundaries of the mesh.
 The problem is setup to take 100 timesteps.
 The mesh is in DMPlex's HDF5 v3.0.0 format.
-It is asssumed that the user has access the RDycore's project direcotries on the DOE supercomputers, which contains the mesh and pre-installed PETSc.
+It is assumed that the user has access the RDycore's project directories on the DOE supercomputers, which contains the mesh and pre-installed PETSc.
 The supported DOE supercomputers for this case are: